surgical-vision/Multicentre-Fetal-Biometry/README.md

 ### Obtain the Datasets

-Download the data archives from the UCL Research Data Repository (link to be added upon publication) and extract them into the `data/` directory.
+Download the data archives from the UCL Research Data Repository and extract them into the `data/` directory.

 > **Note**: Dataset DOI and download instructions will be added upon publication.